handrew/gpt-memory/readme.md

 # 🧠 MemoryAgent

-LocalMemoryAgent is a layer over Llama Index's GPTSimpleVectorIndex which abstracts away the details of managing indexes saved on disk.
+LocalFilesystemMemory is a layer over Llama Index's GPTSimpleVectorIndex which abstracts away the details of managing indexes saved on disk.
 It assumes / creates a directory structure for storing indexes and provides a simple / interface for managing them.